'Lionel Messi was disrespectful' - Dani Alves criticises long-time Barcelona team-mate following Copa America corruption claims | Goal.com

 "I'm a friend who always tells the truth when it's due, and I think he was wrong for saying these things."

-Alves also went on to defend teammate Neymar, who missed out on the Copa America due to an injury suffered in a pre-tournament friendly against Qatar.
+Alves also went on to defend Brazil team-mate Neymar, who missed out on the Copa America due to an injury suffered in a pre-tournament friendly against Qatar.

-The Paris Saint-Germain fullback backed his team-mate as one of the game's best in the wake of criticism after Neymar skipped out on the club's first training session of pre-season.
+The 36-year-old, whose contract at Paris Saint-Germain has expired, backed his team-mate as one of the game's best in the wake of criticism after Neymar skipped out on the Ligue 1 champions' first training session of pre-season.